 Once past the lower esophageal sphincter, the swallowed bolus enters the stomach.
 Here it mixes with gastric juice to form a semiliquid substance called chyme.
 The stomach is lined with cells that contain millions of gastric glands producing this gastric juice, which is composed of water, electrolytes, hydrochloric acid, enzymes, mucus and intrinsic factor.

 Hydrochloric acid has a very low pH of about 2, which is about the same pH as lemon juice.
-Hydrochloric acid has some extremely important functions:
+Hydrochloric acid performs some extremely important functions:

 - It activates pepsinogen to pepsin.
 Pepsin is a protease enzyme that splits apart or hydrolyzes proteins into their amino acid building blocks.

 - It denatures protein.
-Proteins are quite complex structures so denaturing unfolds these structures allowing pepsin and other proteases secreted by the pancreas to begin the process of breaking them apart.
+Proteins are quite complex structures.
+Denaturing unfolds these structures allowing pepsin and other proteases secreted by the pancreas to begin the process of breaking them apart.

 - It releases nutrients from various organic complexes.

 - It is an important bactericidal substance meaning it kills bacteria ingested with food.
-All food contains bacteria, and as I just mentioned, any bacteria found in the mouth or throat will also be swallowed with it.
-The less acidic your stomach acid, the more likely your chances of developing a gastrointestinal infection.
+All swallowed food contains bacteria because they are native to the mouth and throat.
+So the less acidic your stomach acid, the more likely are your chances of developing a gastrointestinal infection.

 Apart from pepsin, two other enzymes exist in gastric juice: amylase that was swallowed with the bolus and gastric lipase, an enzyme produced by cells of the stomach.
 Gastric lipase hydrolyzes short- and medium-chain fatty acids and is responsible for up to 20% of fat digestion in humans.